 This is why some personality has been added to chatbots and AI, and why we have names for our artificial helpers, like “Siri,” “Cortana,” and “Alexa.”
 It makes them seem more real, more friendly.

-Machine learning is a way for artificial intelligences to “learn” like humans do, and thus evolve and become better at what they do.
-Thus, machine learning developers have been looking for ways to improve chatbots with conversational AI to make them more user friendly and “real.”
+Machine learning is a way for artificial intelligence to “learn” like humans do, and thus evolve and become better at what they do.
+Thus, machine learning developers have been looking for ways to improve chatbots with conversational AI to make them more user-friendly and “real.”